M3gster/Object-Oriented-Language-Comparison/Q18 - Procedural programming.md

-## Does the language have any particularly unique features?
+## Does the language support procedural programming?
 #### Java
 Sample
 #### Swift